horga83/shellChatGPT/README.md

 such as `bash ./chatgpt.sh` (consider adding an alias in your rc file).

 There should be equivalency of features under Bash, Ksh and Zsh.

-The reccomended interpreter is Bash, followed by Ksh and then Zsh.
+The _reccomended interpreter_ is _Bash_, followed by Ksh and then Zsh.

-However,
+Although it should be noted that I test the script under Ksh and Zsh, and it is almost never tested under Bash, but so far, Bash seems to be a little more polised than the other shells AFAIK, specially with interactive features.

-Zsh cannot read a history file unless started in interactive mode, so only commands of the running session are available for retrieval in new prompts (with an up-arrow key stroke).
+Zsh cannot read a history file unless started in interactive mode, so only commands of the running session are available for retrieval in new prompts (with the up-arrow key).

 <!--
 ## Arch Linux Users